Sóstói Stadion: Construction

 On 14 October 2016, it was revealed by feol.hu that the construction might start within days as soon as the contracts are signed by all parties.
 The feol.hu website also adds that the opening will be further delayed due to the late start of the constructions.

 On 23 November 2016 the construction officially started.

 On 7 February 2017, László Horváth, project manager of Sóstó Konzorcium, said that the first phase of the construction ended.
 The demolition of the interior of the remaining main stand ended.
 The concrete of the demolished parts of the main stand will be reused in the building of the new stands.
 The Sóstó Konzorcium will have 14 months to finish the construction of the stadium.

 On 13 March 2017, László Horváth, project manager of Sóstó Konzorcium, said that thanks to the mild winter the construction of the new stadium is in good progress.
 The construction of the base of the stands were finished in March.

 On 27 March 2017, it was confirmed that the construction of the stadium would be finished by 16 January 2018.
 Péter Gönczöl, managing director of Strabag-MML Kft., said that the construction is in the most spectacular phase when the biggest panels are positioned into their places.
 András Cser-Palkovics, mayor of Székesfehérvár, said that due to the severe weather conditions during winter the construction could be finished by the deadline.
 Róbert Varga, director of Strabag-Hungary, added that the new stadium will be able to host 14,201 spectators and the stadium will be lying on a base of 10,199 square metres and the highest point of the stadium will be 21.28 metres.

 On 4 April 2017 new pictures were revealed on Nemzeti Sport about the construction.
-It was also confirmed by the official webitse of Videoton that the construction will be finished by 16 January 2018.
+It was also confirmed by the official website of Videoton that the construction will be finished by 16 January 2018.

 On 18 August 2017, it was announced that the main stand should also be demolished due to statical problems.
 Originally, the new stadium would have been built around the main stand.
 Due to the reconstruction of the main stand the opening of the new stadium will be delayed to June 2018.

 On 27 July 2018, it was announced that MOL Vidi FC will rent the stadium.

 On 14 August 2018, an article was published on the Hungarian news website, Index.hu, stating that there will be further delays in the opening of the new stadium.
 One day later, it was announced that the 2018–19 UEFA Champions League play-off matches will be played at Ferencvárosi TC's home stadium, Groupama Aréna in Budapest.